ayunav/Neverlate/weeklyRetros/week-3.md

 We will prioritize our time better.

-We'll master git and github workflow.
+We'll work on improving our skills with git and github workflow.

   *  Ayuna